 - Include the link as early as possible in the blog post.
 People very rarely read down to the very end of your posts so try to include the link in the first paragraph.

-- Include the link at the end.
+- Include the link at the end, especially if your content is long, as it should be.
 People are lazy and may not scroll back up to grab the link so if they made it all the way to the bottom, be sure to place the link there again to encourage that click.

 - Always be honest.
 Tell of your experience with the product and any cons that you’ve found, not just all the pros.
 You can include your workaround for the con but it gives the impression that you really know and love the product and help convince your readers.